zenglenn42/opengl-tutorial-tbb/README.md

 I punted on GL_TRIANGLES and opted for GL_LINES and /finally/ got something on the screen.

 But even that was a bit rough for dumb reasons ... me forgetting that you need pairs of vertices to draw one line segment as opposed to a mistaken connect-the-dots assumption about how that worked.
 Oddly, that also got me looking into controlling line color at the shader level.
-That led to discussions of gl_FrontColor and gl_BackColor within the GLSL shader language and backed me into the crucial realization that front-facing meshes are specified with vertices in /counter-clockwise/ order and in the tutorial, they're specified in /clockwise/ order (which is probably anti-pattern).
+That led to discussions of gl_FrontColor and gl_BackColor within the GLSL shader language and backed me into the crucial realization that front-facing meshes are specified with vertices in *counter-clockwise* order and in the tutorial, they're specified in *clockwise* order (which is probably anti-pattern).

 If I had just recreated the live display.cpp code from the youtube tutorial, the vertex ordering would not be an issue.
 But I kinda mixed and matched live code with stuff I pulled from the uplevel [github repo](https://github.com/BennyQBD/ModernOpenGLTutorial/blob/master/display.cpp#L29).
 In the repo code, culling of GL_BACK vertices had been enabled which then culled the clockwise-ordered vertices in the live code of main().

-Some clouds have lifted and light now streams in, gracing my keyboard and spirits.
+Some clouds have lifted and [light now plays with shadow](http://glslsandbox.com/e#44945.0), gracing my keyboard and spirits.